Last updated on June 4th, 2024 at 09:05 am

 Modern Influences

-Modern Kazakh cuisine has been influenced by its neighbors—Russia, China, Uzbekistan, among others.
+Modern Kazakh cuisine has been influenced by its neighbors—Russia, China, Uzbekistan, and Turkmenistan, among others.
 This has led to the incorporation of dishes like Plov (a rice dish from Uzbekistan) and Manti (dumplings from Central Asia) into their culinary repertoire.

 Despite these influences, traditional dishes like Beshbarmak remain deeply cherished as symbols of Kazakh identity and heritage.